 The painful thing about the ambiguity of the CN conversion is you are opening up a whole new pricing discussion.
 This debate happens toward the end of the process, not at the start, after which the S-A investors issued a term sheet where they set the value and the price per share.
 Everyone thought there was a defined price per share, but now there are three potential values which dictate their shareholding.
 This has the potential, when taken with other questions, to kill or significantly delay the deal closing, which is a big deal for founders who need the money to execute.
 Now everyone has to compromise and use their last ounce of negotiating leverage at the risk of souring the relationships.

 We’re going to go through each of convertible note terms methods for conversion step by step including the math now.
 You need to know this stuff or it is going to cost you.

 Basic Series-A math to calculate valuations and price per share

 Calculations without CNs are simple.
-Khaki Capital invests $2m at an $8m pre.
+Khaki Capital invests $2m at a $8m pre.
 You add the two and the post is $10m.
-The shareholding of your S-A investor is therefore the $2m investment divided by the post valuation of $10m, which is 20%.
+The shareholding of your S-A investor is, therefore, the $2m investment divided by the post valuation of $10m, which is 20%.
 Simple, right?